Medical

 Am I required to show proof of vaccination to return to campus?

 No, students are not required to show proof of vaccination.
-However, students are encouraged to be vaccinated and boosted prior to returning to campus.
+However, students are encouraged to be vaccinated and boosted before returning to campus.

 Students are highly encouraged to upload current COVID vaccination records using MedProctor.
 For questions regarding MedProctor, students should contact Academic Affairs.